 2 | How does HMA® Services award the HMRA® benefits?

 This fully HRA and HIPAA compliant product was designed for implementation by one of the most renowned life and health services actuarial firms in the world today.
 Health Matching Accounts utilize in-depth pooling and claims frequency analysis to determine the rate of growth on contributions that can be awarded monthly into member account balances.
 The Health Matching Account Services claims exposure is capped at each participant’s account balance, and these balances can only be used for the employer to be reimbursed on qualified 213(d) medical expenses since these accounts contain no cash value.
-HMA® Services also maintains millions of dollars of its own reserves to back their programs.

 3 | What is the legal overview of the HMRA® program?

-The Health Matching Reimbursement Account (HMRA®) is a patent-protected product offered exclusively by National Prosperity Health Matching Services, Inc. The HMRA® is a HIPAA compliant medical reimbursement program.
+The Health Matching Reimbursement Account (HMRA®) is a patent-protected product offered exclusively by Health Matching Account Services, Inc. The HMRA® is a HIPAA compliant medical reimbursement program.
 The HMRA® is an employer-sponsored, medical savings account and reimbursement program.
 The HMRA® awards a medical benefit crediting on the employer’s monthly contribution designated to each participating group member’s account balance in order to fund employee HRA programs or reimburse the employer for any employee or group member’s, first-dollar, 213(d) medical expenses, regardless of cost sharing, up to the member’s HMRA® account balance at the time of the claim.

 4 | How are the employer’s HMRA® funds protected?